 As a result of these two reactive components, the filter will have a peak response or Resonant Frequency ( ƒr ) at its “center frequency”, ƒc.
 The center frequency is generally calculated as being the geometric mean of the two -3dB frequencies between the upper and the lower cut-off points with the resonant frequency (point of oscillation) being given as:

-and in our simple example above the resonant center frequency of the active band pass filter is given as:
+and in our simple example in the text above of a filters lower and upper -3dB cut-off points being at 200Hz and 600Hz respectively, then the resonant center frequency of the active band pass filter would be:

 In a Band Pass Filter circuit, the overall width of the actual pass band between the upper and lower -3dB corner points of the filter determines the Quality Factor or Q-point of the circuit.
 This Q Factor is a measure of how “Selective” or “Un-selective” the band pass filter is towards a given spread of frequencies.
 The lower the value of the Q factor the wider is the bandwidth of the filter and consequently the higher the Q factor the narrower and more “selective” is the filter.